loopbackio/loopback.io/pages/en/lb4/Creating-components.md

 ### Accessing values from Providers

 Applications should use `@inject` decorators to access the value provided by our exported provider.
+If you’re not familiar with decorators in TypeScript, see [Key Concepts: Decorators](Decorators.html)

 ```js
 const app = new Application({